10 things you didn't know about water

 1. There is a water crisis and it’s happening now.

-2.1 billion people do not have access to safe water.
+2.2 billion people still do not have access to safe drinking water.

 2. Water needs to be more than clean, it must be “safe”.

-For water to be safe it must be accessible at home, available when needed, and free from contamination.
+Safe water means having water at home, whenever needed, and free from contamination.

 3. Without safe sanitation, diseases spread rapidly.

-4.5 billion people do not use safe sanitation, meaning a toilet that separates human waste from contact, and a system to ensure that the waste is safely disposed.
+4.2 billion people – more than half of the world – do not have access to safe sanitation, meaning a toilet that separates human waste from contact, and a system to ensure that the waste is safely disposed of.

 4. Open defecation is one of the clearest signs of inequality.